 Do you ever feel that there is so much more to you and you don’t know how to tap into it?
 Or do you spend too much time of your precious time lost in confusion and overwhelm?
-Here’s a quote from John O’Donohue that beautifully describes my work in Doorway Sessions:
+Here’s a quote from John O’Donohue that beautifully describes what I do in Doorway Sessions.

 "Sometimes on a human journey a person can stay marooned on the surface of their minds, suffering the devastation of doubt, confusion and great turbulence, while the whole time just a couple of inches deeper, there was a vast world within them, a wonderful interiority, an eternity of great life and vision and memory and possibility, nesting in the deep clay of their hearts, that they never even knew was there." [from "Wisdom from the Celtic World" CD]

 Metaphoric images are the language of this deep clay realm.
 Metaphors naturally arise in our speech (“stuck,” “lost” and “overwhelm” are all metaphors!); but to experience the transformative power of metaphor, we need to open space for it to show up.
 One method I frequently use is fairy tales…. fairy tales are naturally metaphoric, and they open a pathway for us to enter the ancient, “clay” world that O’Donohue speaks of in the quote above.
 Once a metaphoric image has arrived (no matter how vague or simple) we can follow the path that leads to its wisdom.